Mofsy/wc-robokassa/readme.txt

 = Support external plugins =
 1. WPML (http://wpml.org)
 2. WooCommerce Currency Switcher (https://currency-switcher.com)
+3. WooCommerce Subscriptions

 = Plugin updates =
-Updates are issued at the expense of raised funds from the sale of the premium addon.
+Updates are issued at the expense of raised funds from the sale of the serial keys.
 The updates includes fix bugs, improve the code, add new features and add support for new versions of WooCommerce.
-Each purchase of a premium add-on allows to work on the plugin for 3 hours (2 hour in idea mode, and 1 hours in code editing mode).
+Each purchase of a serial key allows to work on the plugin for 3 hours (2 hour in idea mode, and 1 hours in code editing mode).

 = Plugin support =
 Individual free support is not provided.
 If something doesn't work, it means it's either set up in the wrong way, or the plugin is used on unsupported versions of WordPress and WooCommerce.
 You can always agree on paid support and on paid add features.
-Features are added to the premium add-on!
-They become available for everyone.
 Support information can be found on the official website.
 If you have not found it, it is not available.

 = Bug report =